 Factors that can increase your risk of developing dry socket include:

-- Oral contraceptives.
-High estrogen levels from oral contraceptives may disrupt normal healing processes and increase the risk of dry socket.
+- Birth control pills.
+High estrogen levels from birth control pills may cause problems with healing and increase the risk of dry socket.

 - Improper at-home care.
-Failure to follow home-care guidelines and poor oral hygiene may increase the risk of dry socket.
+Not following home-care instructions and having poor mouth care may increase the risk of dry socket.

 - Tooth or gum infection.
-Current or previous infections around the extracted tooth increase the risk of dry socket.
+Current or previous infections around the area where the tooth was removed increase the risk of dry socket.